 Legal marketing agencies bundle a set of services under a single monthly retainer.
 Campaign management.
 SEO.
 Content production.
 Reporting.
 Review management.
 Social media.
 Website maintenance.
 The bundle makes the pitch simple: we handle your marketing, you practice law.

-The problem with bundles is that they're priced for convenience, not for value.
+The problem with bundles is that they are priced for convenience, not for value.
 As we wrote in the agency model is broken, the structure itself creates misaligned incentives.
-Some of the services in that bundle are genuinely worth paying an expert to handle.
-Others are operational tasks that a firm with the right system can handle more effectively, with better visibility, at a fraction of the cost.
+Some services in that bundle are genuinely worth paying an expert to handle.
+Others are operational tasks that a firm with the right system can handle more effectively, with better visibility.

 Knowing which is which is the difference between a marketing budget that produces retained clients and a marketing budget that produces monthly PDFs.